BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > If your [mod is symlinked](https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted#h-4-symlinking 'Symlinking mods tutorial'), you can try out changes to your mod's blueprint in-game by using `reset` in the console without having to restart the game every time you make a change to the blueprint file.
 {.is-info}

-> For examples of mods that use MCM, you can check:
+> For blueprints examples from mods that use MCM, you can check:
 > [Auto Send Food To Camp](https://github.com/AtilioA/BG3-auto-send-food-to-camp/blob/MCM-integration/Auto%20Send%20Food%20To%20Camp/Mods/AutoSendFoodToCamp/MCM_blueprint.json)
 > [Smart Autosaving](https://github.com/AtilioA/BG3-smart-autosaving/blob/main/Smart%20Autosaving/Mods/SmartAutosaving/MCM_blueprint.json)
 > [Preemptively Label Containers](https://github.com/AtilioA/BG3-preemptively-label-containers/blob/main/Preemptively%20Label%20Containers/Mods/PreemptivelyLabelContainers/MCM_blueprint.json)